AWS Deployment

 DB_SECRET

-A secure secret that you will pick that is used to encrypt the project settings.
+A secure secret that is used to encrypt the project settings.

 CHANGEME